 Mean time between failures (MTBF)

 The MTBF can be calculated by dividing overall availability by the total number of interruptions.
-Whereas, MTTR can be calculated by dividing the total time required for maintenance (downtime) by the total number of repairs within a given period of time.
+Whereas, MTTR can be calculated by dividing the total time required for maintenance (downtime) by the total number of repairs within a given period.
 MTTR indicates efficiency in correcting processes, and MTBF indicates the reliability of a system.

 MTBF is a measure of the average length of time between an asset’s failures.
 Naturally, organizations would want a shorter MTBF, because that means that the asset is failing much less than would cause issues in an organization’s daily processes.